Infos

 The doctoral ombuds committee

-The doctoral ombuds committee is available to all doctoral candidates who are experiencing problems with their doctorate as as an initial, low-threshold point of contact.
+The doctoral ombuds committee is available to all doctoral candidates who are experiencing problems with their doctorate as an initial, low-threshold point of contact.

 Interested in a PhD?